Doug McMillon: Early career

 When he was a teenager, McMillon began his first job with Walmart as a summer associate.
 He worked during the summer unloading trucks in a distribution center.
-After high school, McMillon attended University of Arkansas, where he graduated with a bachelor's degree in 1989.
+After high school, McMillon attended University of Arkansas, where he graduated with a Bachelor of Science in Business Administration in accounting in 1989.

 The next year, as McMillon studied for a Master of Business Administration (MBA) from University of Tulsa, he called Walmart and told an executive he was interested in training to become a buyer when he completed his studies.
 Soon thereafter, McMillon rejoined Walmart as an assistant manager at a Tulsa, Oklahoma, store.
 After completing his MBA in 1991, McMillon moved to Walmart's Bentonville headquarters to join the buyer-training program.
 Originally in charge of buying fishing tackle, he later took on various roles as a buyer and a merchandiser, dealing in food, clothes, crafts and furnishings.
 He later worked as a general merchandise manager for Walmart's wholesale store division Sam's Club before taking an executive role at Walmart, overseeing toys, electronics, and sporting goods, among other areas.